Strange to say, but even cities can give you quite romantic landscapes during the autumn.

 If you are authentic romantics, just like us, you will certainly agree that autumn turns out to be the perfect season to make a long journey, maybe looking for places you would have never visited before.

-Here, you will find some of the most suggestive corners in the cities of art of Emilia Romagna, to try the autumn in all its endless colours.
+For these reasons today we show you some of the most suggestive corners in the art cities of Emilia-Romagna, to rediscover the autumn in all its endless colours.

 DEEP IN THE FOGS OF FERRARA